AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/Built-in Exceptions.md

 # Built-in Exceptions in C++
-The following exceptions are built into C++ and
+The following exceptions are built into C++ and inherited from the [_exception_](https://en.cppreference.com/w/cpp/error/exception) class